QART-Queen-s-Autonomous-Racing-Team/F1TENTH_Gym_ROS_Docker/README.md

 ## VS Code Dev Containers
 - A powerful alternative to this setup is the VS Code Dev Containers extension: https://code.visualstudio.com/docs/devcontainers/containers
 - Great guide for it from **Articulated Robotics**: https://www.youtube.com/watch?v=dihfA7Ol6Mw
+- **Usage:**
+    1. Switch to branch `dev-containers`
+    2. Open the ROS release folder you want, for example `foxy`, in VS Code
+    3. Click on the bottom right Dev Containers button (or **Ctrl + Shift + P > Dev Containers: Reopen in container**)
+    4. VS Code will open a new window that contains an integrated IDE inside the Docker container, according to the instructions inside `.devcontainer`